 The views of the green, expansive Karo Highlands from the top of Gunung Sibayak are spectacular.
 Climbing Gunung Sibayak can be done in five to six hours, including the return.
-Hot springs wait on the return path to soak sore legs after a lengthy downhill hike.
+Sulfur-laden hot springs wait on the return path to soak sore legs after a lengthy downhill hike.

-Berastagi is the base for tackling Sibayak.
-Many backpackers opt to climb Gunung Sibayak without a guide, but only those with sufficient experience should attempt; team up with others — don't go... alone!Continue to 5 of 7 below.
+Berastagi is the base for tackling the mountain.
+Many backpackers opt to climb Gunung Sibayak without a guide, but only those with sufficient experience should attempt; team up with... others — don't go alone!Continue to 5 of 8 below.

 Standing a little over 8,000 feet high, Gunung Sinabung is the tallest volcano in North Sumatra and one of the most interesting volcanoes to climb in Indonesia.
 The views are even more impressive than those from neighboring Sibayak.

 Over 10,000 locals had to be evacuated in 2015, then an eruption in May 2016 killed seven people.
-The eruption is slow and continuous, so the volcano may be off limits to trekking during your visit.
+The eruption flow is slow and continuous, so the volcano is pretty well off limits to trekking.

 Visit Karo Villages